thijmennijdam/ai_safety_hackathon/readme.md

 ## Usage
 A step-by-step guide on how to use the software, including code snippets and screenshots for clarity.

-## Contributing
-Guidelines for how others can contribute to the project.
-Include instructions for submitting pull requests, coding standards, and how to run tests.

 ## Resources
 Links to resources used in the project, including papers, articles, and tools: